hhvm/user-documentation/guides/hack/40-contributing/06-writing-content.md

 description of the concept it's describing.
 Examples should always be provided, preferably under 15 lines.

+We assume the reader has a relatively recent version of HHVM.
+References to very old features will be removed, but we provide [Docker images of historical site versions](/hack/contributing/introduction#running-an-old-instance) if needed.

 It's not necessary to document all the incorrect ways a feature can be used.
 Content should focus on correct usage, and users can rely on the Hack type checker to tell them when they've done something wrong.